Great Yarmouth is built on spit of land between the sea to the East and the narrow River Yare to the West.

 The port was based on the herring fishing industry but nowadays is very busy with commercial activity concerned with servicing and supplying offshore gas rigs and wind farm services.

 Important.
-The Haven Bridge is out of action until early summer 2021 information can be found at
+The Haven Bridge is still out of action (early summer 2022) information can be found by contacting Port Marine Information on 01493 335511

-A new outer harbour is well under construction (2009) and when finished will offer commercial and ferry berths.
+A new outer harbour offers berths for commercial and ferry berths.
 It is unlikely however to affect traffic in the narrow River Yare, which will probably continue to be busy with supply ships.
 Small craft are prohibited from entering the new outer harbour.

 The port itself holds little charm for the passing small boat Mariner, and there are little or no facilities.
 Indeed reading the website of the port authorities could lead one to believe that they are more interested in hurrying small craft through their bridges and thus into the Broads (and out of their way).